Apply for Exam | Exam Info | Recertification | Benefits | Procedures | Cost

 CategoryPointsMaximumDocumentation

-Training1 point per day10 pointsProof of attendance (certificate, badge or letter from training company on its letterhead) and a copy of the course outline
+Training1 point per day10 pointsProof of attendance (certificate or letter from training company on its letterhead) and a copy of the course outline

 Employment4 points per year12 pointsLetter from employer, on company letterhead, with title of signer shown

-Article Publication2 points per article6 pointsCopy of article and table of contents of the book, proceedings, magazine or journal in which it was published
+Publication or Presentation2 points per work6 pointsCopy of publication, table of contents of the book, proceedings, magazine or journal in which it was published.
+Proof of conference presentation

 Conference Attendance1 point per conference day6 pointsProof of attendance (certificate, badge or letter from conference organizer on its letterhead) and copy of program